HelTecAutomation/HeltecDocs/doc/node/esp32/source/wifi_lora_32/hardware_update_log.md

 - Remove the ideal diode part.
 - Increase the 2.4G RF and crystal distance.
 - Change the USB-Type-C port to support C to C.

+## V3.2
+The new [Schematic Diagram](https://resource.heltec.cn/download/WiFi_LoRa_32_V3/HTIT-WB32LA(F)_V3.1_Schematic_Diagram.pdf)

+- Vext changed to LDO.

+- Modified the layout according to espressif's suggestions for changes.

+- Modify the problem of easy adhesion of some parts.

+- The charging chip is changed to LGS4056H.

+- Modified voltage detection circuit, now need to pull up Vext(GPIO 36) pin.